MOGARRR/MOGARRR/README.md

-# 👋 Hey, I'm Anthony Alicea / MOGARR
+# Hi!
+I'm Anthony Alicea / MOGARR

 I’m an Early Career Full-stack Software Engineer currently working on freelance projects, building and shipping production-ready web applications with a focus on e-commerce, accessibility, and performance.